pupil-labs/pupil-docs/alpha-lab/neon-with-capture/index.md

 5. Select either `Neon 3D` or `2D` as the **Gaze Mapping** option in the **Calibration** tab.

 ::: warning
-Recordings made with the Neon Companion App (rather than Pupil Capture) are **NOT** compatible with Pupil Player.
+Recordings made with the Neon Companion app (rather than Pupil Capture) are **NOT** compatible with Pupil Player.
 :::